An explicit algorithm for normal forms in small overlap monoids: A practical normal form algorithm

 We proceed by induction on the number of special middle words in $w_0$.
-By Theorem~\ref{theorem}, if there are no special middle words in $w_0$, then the only word equivalent to $w_0$ is itself.
-In this case, $w_0$ does not have a clean overlap prefix since $u = \varepsilon$ during the first iteration of the while loop in line 2 neither the conditions of line 3 or the conditions of line 18 are satisfied.
-Hence we have the case of lines 29-30 and the algorithm returns $w_0$.
+By \cref{theorem}, if there are no special middle words in $w_0$, then the only word equivalent to $w_0$ is itself.
+In particular, if there are no special middle words in $w_0$, then neither $w_0$ nor any word equivalent to $w_0$ contains a relation word as a factor, by \cref{yproperty}.
+It follows that either $w_0$ does not have a clean overlap prefix or if $w_0$ has a clean overlap prefix $cXY$ for some $c \in A^*$ such that $w_0 = cXYw'$ for $w' \in A^*$, then \textbf{WpPrefix}$(w', w', Z)$=No because otherwise there exists a word equivalent to $w_0$ that contains $XYZ$ as a factor in the obvious place.
+This is a contradiction since there are no special middle words in $w_0$.
+It follows that in every iteration of the while loop in line 2 the conditions of line 3 are not satisfied.
+If the conditions of line 18 are satisfied, then the condition of line 19 is satisfied as well and if the conditions of line 18 are not satisfied then we have the case of lines 29-30.
+In particular, in every iteration of the while loop in line 2 $v_iw_i = w_0$ and hence the algorithm returns $w_0$, as required.